Community Wealth Building in Anytown

 However, definitions and theoretical perspectives on social innovation remain heavily contested and debated.
 Montgomery conceptualizes social innovation around two competing paradigms – democratic and technocratic – questioning whether the two can be reconciled (Montgomery 2016).
 While some scholars have argued that social innovation is a collaborative concept where tensions can be overcome (Zieglar 2017), elsewhere scholarship has coalesced around the idea of radical social innovation.
 Radical social innovation advocates explicitly for a post-capitalist economy and situates community economy as an ethical and political space to achieve this (Gibson-Graham and Roelvink 2013).
 Gibson-Graham and Roelvink connect the project of community economy with social innovators working in the democratic paradigm who advocate for social innovations to meet the needs of marginalized groups (Moulaert et al. 2005, 1970).
 Here there is a shared interest between community economy and social innovation in “strategies for including the marginalised by developing diversified social economies” (Gibson-Graham and Roelvink 2013, 455).
 For radical social innovation however, this is not the end point, but a “strategic entry point” for community economy, to reconceptualize “the entire economy as a diverse social arena, creating an alternative economic language of the ‘diverse economy’” (Ibid.
 455).

 From these theoretical standpoints, the economic alterity pursued by social economy stops short of the economic systems change that drives CWB.
-Nevertheless, they share an interest in how community-based organisations, cooperatives and social enterprises can contribute to social and economic inclusion, and for CWB the evolution of systems change.
-At this point, it’s possible to understand why those working in Scotland’s social economy may therefore claim to be doing CWB.
+Nevertheless, they share an interest in how community-based organizations, cooperatives and social enterprises can contribute to social and economic inclusion.
+In claiming to be doing CWB, organizations in Scotland’s social economy are recognizing the relevance of their expertise in this space.
 In the five-pillar model of CWB, this activity is expressed through the inclusive ownership pillar.
 The next section analyzes these points of shared activity in more detail.

 Inclusive Ownership in CWB and Social Economy

 In CWB, inclusive ownership refers to developing more local and social enterprises, including employee-owned firms and co-ops, which generate community wealth (Economic Development Association Scotland 2023, 12).
 This is expressed as “inclusive and democratic enterprise” in the US version of the five-pillar model (The Democracy Collaborative).
-In Scotland, this work on inclusive ownership is being brought together under an ambition to increase the role of Inclusive and Democratic Business Models (IDBMs) in Scotland’s economy.
-In recognition of the capacity of IDBMs to increase autonomy in work, job satisfaction, and economic security, a report published by the Scottish Government in 2024 set out ambitions to triple the number of IDBMs in Scotland by 2034 (Scottish Government 2024).
-The report stresses that the role of IDBMs should not be “peripheral” but an integral part of the economy (Ibid.
-11).
-There is a clear connection with CWB here where inclusive ownership is part of developing economic democracy, rather than operating in a third sector peripheral to the economic mainstream.
+In Scotland, this work on inclusive ownership is being brought together under an ambition to expand the role of Inclusive and Democratic Business Models (IDBMs) in Scotland’s economy.
+In recognition of the capacity of IDBMs to increase autonomy in work, job satisfaction, and economic security, an independent report published by the Scottish Government in 2024 set out ambitions to triple the number of IDBMs in Scotland by 2034 (Scottish Government 2024).
+Referring the tendency for social economy organizations to operate on the margins of the economy as part of a third sector, the report stresses that the role of IDBMs should not be “peripheral” but an integral part of the economy (Ibid., 22).
+Therefore, there is a need to recognize that drawing social economy activity into CWB does necessitate change to current practice.

 Locating Anytown

 Social Enterprise in Anytown (2003) is a work that weaves insight from anonymized case studies across Scotland into an imaginary Anytown where Pearce envisions “an intricate network of social economy organizations…committed to community ownership and the reinvestment of profit into the community” (Pearce 2003, 23).
 Imaginaries and utopias have been an important feature of envisioning social economy and CWB alike and provide an important context to Pearce’s Anytown.
 As noted by Mazzei et al., in the early 2000s social enterprise was promoted as a utopian solution that could continue to meet social need while the state cut funding to public services.
-However, following the global financial crash in 2008, the ensuing austerity program hollowed out the utopian potential of the social economy because it was increasingly difficult for social enterprises to meet their social aims on the reduced public service budgets available.
-In this context social enterprises were faced with a series of trade-off decisions (Mazzei et al. 2021, 5).
+However, following the global financial crash in 2008, the ensuing program of austerity hollowed out the utopian potential of the social economy, and social enterprises were faced with a series of trade-off decisions that narrowed the parameters of social economy practice (Mazzei et al., 2001).

-At the time of writing Anytown, the work of Pearce and his colleagues building community-led enterprises across Scotland was fragmenting under the forces of systematic restructuring, which affected community business support organizations, local government, and sources of funding from the late 1980s into the mid-1990s (Murray 2019; 2022).
-Community business was reported as a failure, with evaluative research arguing that community development goals had been pursued at the expense of commercial goals and that new models that prioritized the business in community business were required (Hayton 1996).
+At the time of writing Anytown, the work of Pearce and colleagues, to build a movement supporting the development of community-led enterprises across Scotland in the 1980s and 1990s, was fragmenting under the forces of systematic restructuring -which effected community business support organizations, local government, and sources of funding (Murray, 2019; 2022).
+Evaluative research assessing the impacts of community business in the 1990s argued that community development goals had been pursued at the expense of commercial goals, and that new models that prioritized the business in community business were required (Hayton 1996).
 It was at this point that social enterprise, a relatively new term in the UK, came to dominate the policy conversation around social economy.
 It was eagerly supported by New Labour’s Tony Blair, who was elected Prime Minister of the UK in 1997 and established the UK Government’s first Social Enterprise Unit in 2001 (Alcock 2011).
-As a consequence of the increasing policy interest, funding for social enterprise increased and private enterprises sought to capture this funding by emphasizing their social credentials.
+As a consequence of increasing policy interest, funding for social enterprise increased and, at times, private enterprises sought to capture this funding, by emphasizing their social credentials.
 Policymakers, keen to demonstrate the effectiveness of their efforts to increase the number of social enterprises, permitted private sector businesses to be counted as social enterprises – later identified as the social enterprise “growth myth” by Teasdale et al. (2013).

 In the 1970s and 1980s experimental work in community-led economic development across the Highlands and the Lowlands derived energy and support from a revival of interest in cooperation in the UK.
 A supportive policy environment funded the Industrial Common Ownership Movement and supported the tripling the number of worker co-ops from 300 in 1980 to 900 in 1984 (Cornforth and Thomas 1994, 642).
 In Scotland, a scheme developed by the Highlands and Islands Development Board (HIDB), a government agency established in 1965 to support economic and social development in the Scottish Highlands and Islands, pioneered a cooperative model of inclusive ownership.
 The community cooperative scheme, launched in 1977, created 25 cooperatives (Co-Chomuinn in Gaelic-speaking communities) by 1987.
 A number are still operational today.
+For example, on the Orkney Island of Papa Westray, Papay Community Co-operative (est.1980) took ownership of a local shop and converted disused farm cottages as a youth hostel and established self-catering accommodation, which has helped maintain a viable community one the island (Pearce 1993, 7).
 The community cooperatives created much-needed jobs, but arguably their most valuable legacy has been their ability to build community capacity to run local services and support opportunities for locally controlled economic development (Murray 2023).
-For example, on the Orkney Island of Papa Westray, Papay Community Cooperative (est.1980) took ownership of a local shop, converted vacant farm cottages into youth hostels, and established self-catering accommodations, which has helped maintain a viable community on the island (Pearce 1993, 7).

-In the Scottish Lowlands, community businesses were not run as cooperatives, but as companies limited by guarantee with an asset lock.
+In the Scottish Lowlands, comparable activity was driven forward by Pearce and colleagues as part of the community business movement.
+Community businesses were not run as cooperatives, but as companies limited by guarantee with an asset lock.
 This meant that they functioned in comparable ways to community cooperatives in the Highlands by reinvesting all profits into community-owned assets and wider community activities.
 Again, these were typically not stand-alone projects and initiatives.
-For example, part of the work of Grampian community businesses (based in Aberdeen (northeast Scotland) and working across the city and Aberdeenshire) supported the establishment of a network of small credit unions.
+For example, part of the work of Grampian Community Business (based in the city of Aberdeen and working across Aberdeenshire, north-east Scotland) and working across the city and Aberdeenshire) supported the establishment of a network of small credit unions.
 This work was established by working closely with the Grampian Regional Council, which – like Pearce’s work in Strathclyde – was heavily impacted by the restructuring of local government in Scotland in 1996.
 This early work informed how Pearce conceptualized the community enterprise and community economy in the 1990s and created an experimental and expansive program of work.
-Later research has also identified organisations in Scotland’s social economy that have sought to maintain a commitment to solidarity and long-term community economy development (Argüelles et al. 2017; Mazzei et al. 2021).
+Many of the organizations founded at this time remain highly influential in Scotland social economy landscape, explaining why more recent research has also identified organizations in Scotland’s social economy that have sought to maintain a commitment to solidarity and long-term community economy development (Argüelles et al. 2017; Mazzei et al. 2021).
 Thus, there are remarkable similarities between early community-led enterprises in Scotland and the ways inclusive ownership is being taken forward in CWB today using cooperation and close collaboration with anchor institutions and local authorities.

 CWB in Anytown

 Describing the process of cultivating community economies through the Community Economy Collective, Gibson-Graham et al. advocate for “starting where were are and building other worlds with what is at hand” (Gibson-Graham et al. 2013, 505).
 This article has argued that when “starting where we are,” there is value in knowing where we have been.
-The work of community businesses was frequently more expansive than they have been given credit for, not just single enterprises but working on financing and capacity building to sustain communities over the long term.
-Beneath the surface of the third way, knowledge and support for a greater transformative ambition remains.
-The memory of the community-led economies as envisioned in the 1970s and 1980s persists and still guides work today that informs why people working in Scotland’s social economy advocate for their place in doing CWB.
+The work of community businesses and community cooperatives was frequently more expansive than they have been given credit for – including work on financing and capacity building to sustain community ownership of local economies over the long term.
+In this light Anytown can be understood as a strategic piece of writing that aimed to distinguish social economy practice from the private sector and hold space for community economy activity.
+Patterns of (grassroots) continuity amid the cycles of (policy) change reveal where the potential for a social movement for CWB in Scotland resides, and provide important markers and points of learning for how to do CWB now.
+Beneath the surface of the third way, knowledge and support for a greater transformative ambition endures in Scotland’s social economy today.
+The collective memory of the community-led economies as envisioned in the 1970s and 1980s reveals why people working in Scotland’s social economy continue to advocate for their expertise and their place in doing CWB.

 References